Please be advised that this site is not affiliated with the Service Canada office.

 Your EI payment is issued every 2 weeks after you have completed your online EI report.
 You will be paid either through direct deposit (within 2 business days) or by mailed cheque (up to 2 weeks).
-EI does not pay your 2 weeks in advance.
+EI does not pay you 2 weeks in advance.
 Your bi-weekly EI benefits payment is to cover your past 2 weeks of job search activities.

 In the situation where you were asked to complete a manual report, you will only get your payment after the paper report is received and processed at the designated EI processing office.